 - 1. Enrollment in school and administration of Home Language Survey (HLS) - 2.
 Identified as potential EL through HLS - 3.
 Takes the English Language Proficiencey Test (Placement Test) Takes the LAS Links (Placement Test) to determine English language proficiency (ELP) level and need for ESL services - 4.
 Placement in an EL program of services - 5.
 Annual assessment of ELP using the ELPT.
 LAS Links.
-Students are required to required to attain level 4 or 5 in overall score, reading, and writing on the ELPT. achieve an overall proficiency level of 4 or higher, a writing proficiency level of 4 or higher, and a reading proficiency level of 4 or higher on the ELP Test to transition out of EL program.
-Exit criteria were established after an
+Students are required to required to attain level 4 or 5 in overall score, reading, and writing on the ELPT. achieve an overall proficiency level of 4 or higher, a writing proficiency level of 4 or higher on the ELP Test to transition out of EL program.
+Exit criteria were established after an analysis of current ELPT data, LAS Links data, as well as consultation with the state's EL Advisory Panel, which includes EL teachers, EL coordinators, parents, school and district administrators.

-- analysis of current ELPT data, LAS Links data, as well as consultation with the state's EL Advisory Panel, which includes EL teachers, EL coordinators, parents, school and district administrators. - 6.
-Monitor student's ability to participate meaningfully in mainstream classroom for 4 years.
+6. Monitor student's ability to participate meaningfully in mainstream classroom for 4 years.